Ernyoke/ervin-szilagyi-static-site/src/articles/electrify-your-nodejs-aws-lambdas-with-rust.md

-# Speed Up JavaScript AWS Lambda Functions with Rust
+# Electrify you NodeJS AWS Lambdas with Rust

 ## Introduction